SocialSend/SocialSend/README.md

 48/12 When Master nodes have dominance over network.**

-*50 Piex to Masternodes that win block, 10 Piex to Wallet Stakers that win block.
+*50 Send to Masternodes that win block, 10 Send to Wallet Stakers that win block.

-**48 Piex to Wallet Staker that win block, 12 Piex to Masternodes that win block.
+**48 Send to Wallet Staker that win block, 12 Send to Masternodes that win block.